PCA-Guided Quantile Sampling: Preserving Data Structure in Large-Scale Subsampling: Method

 However, PCA-QS mitigates this effect by reducing the effective dimension from \( d \) to \( k \ll d \).
 Thus, even though the Wasserstein convergence rate is slower than KL divergence (\( O(n^{-1}) \)), it provides complementary guarantees: KL decay ensures fidelity in density approximation, while Wasserstein decay reflects preservation of geometric structure.

+\begin{remark} The dual decay rates—\( O(n^{-1}) \) for KL divergence and \( O(n^{-1/d}) \) for Wasserstein distance—jointly establish that PCA-QS provides both distributional and spatial fidelity.
+By operating in a reduced-dimensional space, PCA-QS accelerates convergence and maintains generalization robustness in large-scale settings. \end{remark}

-\begin{remark} KL divergence quantifies differences in probability densities and typically decays at a rate of $O(n^{-1})$, while Wasserstein distance measures geometric misalignment between distributions and converges more slowly at a rate of $O(n^{-1/d})$, where $d$ denotes the data's dimensionality.
-By projecting data onto a lower-dimensional subspace, PCA-QS reduces the effective dimensionality $d$, thereby accelerating the convergence of the Wasserstein distance.
-This dual behavior establishes that PCA-QS preserves both distributional and spatial fidelity, ensuring robust generalization and efficient convergence in large-scale settings. \end{remark}
+\begin{remark}[Comparison of KL Divergence and Wasserstein Distance] KL divergence measures differences in probability densities and decays at a fixed rate of \( O(n^{-1}) \), ensuring PCA-QS accurately preserves the distributional structure.
+In contrast, Wasserstein distance quantifies geometric misalignment and decays more slowly at \( O(n^{-1/d}) \), where \( d \) is the dimensionality.
+However, by projecting data onto a lower-dimensional subspace, PCA-QS effectively reduces \( d \), accelerating Wasserstein convergence.
+Together, these measures highlight that PCA-QS preserves both probabilistic and geometric fidelity. \end{remark}